ProteinsWebTeam/interpro-docs/docs/browse.rst

 and the short name given to the entry by the member database.
 The right hand side of the page provides links to the InterPro entry in which this signature has been integrated, and an external link to the signature on the member database's website.
+For signatures provided by the Pfam member database, a short extract of the wikipedia page is also displayed when available to complete the description.

 .. figure:: images/browse_pages/member_db_page.png
     :alt: Member database page